Xinhua Daily: Political positions

 In the relatively liberal media environment of war-time Chongqing, the Xinhua Daily competed with other publications of different affiliations, as the Kuomintang was not able to exert ironclad control over speech.
 However hardline supporters of the Kuomintang made serious attempts to stifle the Xinhua Daily as a newspaper of the CCP, such as refusing to grant it legal rights for paper distribution, exerting control over post offices and newspaper vendors, and by implementing a newspaper censorship system that inspected all content published by the paper.

 Other newspapers publishing in Chongqing included the Ta Kung Pao (then an independent newspaper also known as L'Impartial) and a Kuomintang newspaper, the Zhongyang Ribao (Central Daily News), along with many other smaller papers.
 Along with L'Impartial, the Xinhua Daily published vernacular poetry, compared to the strictly classical poetry published by Central Daily News.
 Written vernacular Chinese (白話 (baihua)) had been associated with the progressive movement since the New Culture Movement in 1917, whereas the classical language was associated with conservatism.
 Xinhua Daily published a number of poems by the poet Liu Yazi, many of which commented on the arrival of Mao in Chongqing in 1945 for peace talks with Chiang Kai-shek.
 Mao was then believed to be a proponent of multiparty democracy that Xinhua Daily championed regularly.

-On February 28, 1947, the publication of the Xinhua Daily was forbidden by the Kuomintang.
-Later, on April 23, 1949, Xinhua Daily began publication with official support.